 - Shower or bathe daily and use an unscented lotion to prevent your skin from becoming dry and cracked.

-- Do not share food, drink cups, utensils or other personal items, such as toothbrushes.
+- Do not share food, drinking cups, utensils or other personal items, eg, toothbrushes.

 - Try to avoid crowded places and contact with people who are sick.